KasperFranz/wtfm.io/manuscript/03-write-a-readme.md

 _Example: The Fuck \(_[_https://github.com/nvbn/thefuck_](https://github.com/nvbn/thefuck)_\)_

-Keep in mind that, just because a project isn't graphical in nature, doesn't mean that its documentation can't benefit from a README file.
+Keep in mind that, just because a project isn't graphical in nature, doesn't mean that its documentation can't benefit from screenshots and animations.
 Many command-line utilities can be more effectively demonstrated using a real-world screenshot than copying and pasting the output of the application.

 #### Code Highlighting